alipzsh/knowledge-base/bug_bounty_recon_old.md

 there are differences in response stats codes of `httpx`, `curl`, `gowitness` and tunneled browser.

-which I'm assuming is because of the way gowitness and browser will interact with the server in multiple requests.
-I can see this in a consistent difference between using curl in a script versus in a one line terminal request.
 # how to bypass different status codes:

 * 200 range: the file or directory exists and accessible